Coding-Squad/CoOpApplication/README.md

 # CoOpApplication
-A Coperative Application for educational purpose.
+A Cooperative Application for educational purpose.